 The label MUST INCLUDE the laboratory supervisor or PI, and all constituents contained within a particular hazardous waste bottle.
 The Date Received at the bottom of the label pertains to the date the bottle is received by EHS in the Central Accumulation Area (CAA).
-Best practice states to add a chemical to the label before adding a drop to the waste bottle.
+Best practice states to add a label to the bottle before adding a drop of waste to the waste bottle and write the container start date.
 Using this rule ensures knowing exactly what each bottle contains, and allows for double checking that a constituent is safe to be mixed with other waste chemicals already present.
 Each label must be clearly written, and visible on the outward facing side of the waste bottle.
 The label must include the hazard of the constituents.
 The generator of the waste must check the appropriate box on the label to indicate to EHS the hazard associated with the waste.
 The generator must make this determination according to the EPA's Hazardous Waste Generator Improvements Final Rule published in the Federal Register (FR) on November 28, 2016